apache/camel-website/content/blog/2021/09/camel-k-release-1-6/index.md

 ## Support https liveness and readiness probes

 Security in transit is a must.
 Even for probes.
 We have improved the [container trait](/camel-k/latest/traits/container.html) in order to allow setting liveness and readiness probes with `https` scheme.

 ## More Kamelet love

 We have reached 150+ official Kamelet!
 If you need some connector to quickly source or sink your events, then, the [Apache Camel Kamelet Catalog](/camel-kamelets/latest/index.html) is the place.

 ## Bug fixes, test coverage and documentation

-And of course, last but not least, we have dedicated an imporant effort to close known bugs, keep raising the bar of quality adding tests and documentation.
+And of course, last but not least, we have dedicated an important effort to close known bugs, keep raising the bar of quality adding tests and documentation.

 # Thanks